divyadhimaan/system-design-playground/design-problems/emailing-service/tagging-sending-searching.md

   - Scans email content
   - Sets tags like `[Spam]`, `[Promotion]`, `[Work]`, etc.
 - Tags are stored in the **Preference Store** mapped to Email ID
+  - The `Preference Store` is a central service/database that stores user-specific settings and preferences in JSON format.

 ### Manual Tagging:
 - Users can manually tag emails via UI